 If you participate fully in the class, you should also earn a good grade.
 For more on full participation, see below.

 Our coursework will include:

-- Class lectures and discussions
+- Class lectures

 - Reading, note-taking, and listening done in class and on your own

 - Class discussions (moved to blog comment boxes after March 17)

 To prepare for class discussions, please take the following steps before every class meeting:

 - Read all assigned materials for that date – not just once.
 Skim for major points, read again closely, look up unfamiliar words, read as much of the linked material as possible, take notes, and reflect on the reading.

 - Refer to notes you’ve taken in class over the course of the semester to make sure you’re correctly understanding as many concepts as possible.
 Read additional sources as necessary to ensure that you know what you’re talking about with this topic.

 - Prepare thoughts, questions, and ideas that you have about the reading and listening assignments.
 Draw upon your other educational experiences, life experiences, or other expertise.
 Make use of any brainstorming methods you’ve come across in other classes.